Scroll to content

 As you will appreciate, the mornings are a busy time and staff are not always available to speak with each parent directly.
 If you need to pass on information about changes to collection arrangements, future appointments etc please email pickupchanges@bithambrook.wilts.sch.uk by 1.30 pm rather than informing teachers at classroom doors.
 Any concerns or queries can also be directed to KS1Phaseleaders@bithambrook.wilts.sch.uk.

-As the weather turns colder, please ensure that children come to school with a jumper and a coat along with a water bottle.
-Please note drinks bottles should be names and only be filled with water.
+This term is usually one of the coldest, so please ensure children have a really warm coat and hat as the children do spend lots of time outdoors all year round.
+Many of the children’s jumpers/ cardigans/ coats/ water bottles are still not named.
+Please could you check over the holidays that your children’s items are named.
+Please note drinks bottles should and only be filled with water.
 This is primarily to promote a healthy lifestyle but also we now have quite a few stains on our classroom carpet where children have spilt squash so we would appreciate bottles just containing water.

 Please continue to ensure your child brings minimal possessions into school.
 Children must not bring any toys from home.